 Newbury Office Guide

-Newbury is located by the banks of the River Kennet and the Kennet and Avon Canal, with a charming rural atmosphere and brilliant facilities.
+Newbury is located by the banks of the River Kennet, with a charming rural atmosphere and brilliant facilities.
 It is one of the largest towns in Berkshire and is surrounded by the beautiful Berkshire Downs countryside, providing a lovely setting for any company to rent office space.
 The area is home to various landmarks and points of interest, including Newbury Racecourse, Highclere Castle, Shaw House and Donnington Castle.

 This town forms part of the M4 “wealth corridor”, making it a popular choice with companies looking to relocate and start-ups seeking a well-connected address.
 Newbury was once a key area for the agricultural sector but today, it is popular with businesses in the technology industry.
 It is home to several company head offices, including the headquarters for large software development companies and telecommunication brands.

 Newbury Office Space

 Commercial properties in Newbury provide well-equipped spaces for small or medium-sized businesses with various office configurations.
 With a choice of private and shared offices and flexible leases that accommodate serviced and unserviced needs, businesses will find bus and rail connections just a short walk from the offices in central Newbury.
 There are numerous car parks in the area as well, making it a convenient location for commuters driving to and from work each day.

 Newbury is framed by Donnington and Snelsmore Common to the north, Thatcham to the east, Marsh Benham and Crockham Heath to the west, and Newton and Bishop’s Green to the south.